ymarneth/mpv-2025/ue3-mpi/ue3-mpi/Report.md

 ### Part 2: Rows don't match number of processes

+Since the number of rows `M` in the matrix `A` may not always divide evenly between the number of available processes, the simple `MPI_Scatter` approach is insufficient since it requires that every process receives the same number of elements.
+To support any matrix size, a more flexible scatter operation is required.

 ####  Handle scatter with `MPI_Scatterv`

+The approach begins by computing how many rows each process should receive.
+Most processes get `base_rows = M / comm_size`, while the first `remainder_rows = M % comm_size` processes reveive one additional row each.
+This ensures that the total number of rows is distributed as evenly as possible.

+To effectively scatter this, `MPI_Scatterv` is used in place of the simple `MPI_Scatter`.
+This requires three arrays to be constructed: `sendcounts` defines how many elements each process receives, `displs` where each block starts within the original matrix and `rows_for_process` the number of rows assigned to each process.

+`MPI_Scatterv` then distributes the parts of the amtrix accordingly.
+Unlike the basic scatter, this function allows each process to receive a differtly sized segment of data.

 ```cpp
 int base_rows = M / comm_size;